monicamyx126/evalbench/README.md

 # EvalBench

 EvalBench is a flexible framework designed to measure the quality of generative AI (GenAI) workflows around database specific tasks.
-As of now, it provides a comprehensive set of tools, and modules to evaluate models on NL2SQL tasks, including capability of running and scoring DQL, DML, and DDL queries.
+As of now, it provides a comprehensive set of tools, and modules to evaluate models on NL2SQL tasks, including capability of running and scoring DQL, DML, and DDL queries across multiple supported databases.
 Its modular, plug-and-play architecture allows you to seamlessly integrate custom components while leveraging a robust evaluation pipeline, result storage, scoring strategies, and dashboarding capabilities.

 ---